-Key Performance Indicators (KPIs) is a system of benchmarking key success metrics that organizational leaders use to drive performance improvement over time.
-These metrics help management monitor how efficiently the business is being run and how it stacks up against similar organizations.
+Key Performance Indicators (KPIs) are a system of benchmarking key success metrics that organizational leaders use to drive performance improvement over time.
+KPI metrics help management monitor how efficiently the business is being run and how it stacks up against similar organizations.

-There are many methods of judging the quality and success of an organization.
-Anybody can pick a few, but if you want to be more formal about your evaluation process, you should be aware that there are five key performance indicators.
+There are many methods of judging the quality and success of a workforce.
+Anybody can pick a few, but if you want to be more formal about your employee performance evaluation process, you should be aware that there are five key performance indicators.

 When you are trying to evaluate the success of your business, it is essential to look at these factors: